-- 31 They said, "Believe in the Lord Jesus Christ, and you will be saved, you and your household."
-32 They spoke the word of the Lord to him, and to all who were in his house. - He took them the same hour of the night and washed their stripes, and was immediately baptized, he and all his household.
+- They said, "Believe in the Lord Yeshua the Messiah, and you will be saved, you and your household."
+They spoke the word of the Lord to him, and to all who were in his house. - He took them the same hour of the night and washed their stripes, and was immediately immersed, he and all his household.
 He brought them up into his house and set food before them, and rejoiced greatly with all his household, having believed in God. - But when it was day, the magistrates sent the sergeants, saying, "Let those men go." - The jailer reported these words to Paul, saying, "The magistrates have sent to let you go; now therefore come out and go in peace." - But Paul said to them, "They have beaten us publicly without a trial, men who are Romans, and have cast us into prison!
 Do they now release us secretly?
-No, most certainly, but let them come themselves and bring us out!" - The sergeants reported these words to the magistrates, and they were afraid when they heard that they were Romans, and they came and begged them.
+No, most certainly, but let them come themselves and bring us out!"

+The sergeants reported these words to the magistrates, and they were afraid when they heard that they were Romans, and they came and begged them.
 When they had brought them out, they asked them to depart from the city.
 They went out of the prison and entered into Lydia's house.
 When they had seen the brothers, they encouraged them, then departed.

 Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a Jewish synagogue.
-Paul, as was his custom, went in to them; and for three Sabbath days reasoned with them from the Scriptures, explaining and demonstrating that the Christ had to suffer and rise again from the dead, and saying, "This Jesus, whom I proclaim to you, is the Christ."
+Paul, as was his custom, went in to them; and for three Sabbath days reasoned with them from the Scriptures, explaining and demonstrating that the Messiah had to suffer and rise again from the dead, and saying, "This Yeshua, whom I proclaim to you, is the Messiah."

 Some of them were persuaded and joined Paul and Silas: of the devout Greeks a great multitude, and not a few of the chief women.
 But the unpersuaded Jews took along\ some wicked men from the marketplace and gathering a crowd, set the city in an uproar.
 Assaulting the house of Jason, they sought to bring them out to the people.
-When they didn't find them, they dragged Jason and certain brothers† before the rulers of the city, crying, "These who have turned the world upside down have come here also, whom Jason has received.
-These all act contrary to the decrees of Caesar, saying that there is another king, Jesus!"
-The multitude and the rulers of the city were troubled when they heard these things.
-When they had taken security from Jason and the rest, they let them go.
+When they didn't find them, they dragged Jason and certain brothers† before the rulers of the city,